Ask a doctor about a prescription for TRILEPTAL 60 mg/ml ORAL SUSPENSION

 When and for how long to take Trileptal

-Take Trileptal twice a day every day, approximately at the same time of day, unless your doctor tells you otherwise.
-This will have the best effect in controlling epilepsy.
+Take Trileptal twice a day, every day, approximately at the same time of day, unless your doctor tells you otherwise.
+This will have the best effect to control epilepsy.
 It will also help you remember when to take the oral suspension.

 Your doctor will inform you how long your treatment or your child's treatment will last.
-The duration of treatment will depend on the type of seizure you or your child suffers.
-It may be necessary to continue treatment for several years to control seizures.
-Do not change the dose or interrupt treatment without first talking to your doctor.
+The duration of treatment will depend on the type of seizures you or your child suffer from.
+It may be necessary to continue treatment for several years to control epileptic seizures.
+Do not change the dose or stop treatment without first talking to your doctor.

 If you take more Trileptal than you should